-With the LitRPG Adventures Workshop RPG town and village description generator, you can create a wide variety of locations with the click of a button!
+With the LitRPG Adventures Workshop RPG town description generator, you can create a wide variety of locations with the click of a button!
 I used the GPT-3 API to create a tool that will help all sorts of gamers.

 If you enjoy tabletop role-playing games like D&D or Pathfinder, keep reading.
 We’ve got some examples of town and city descriptions as well as overland areas too.
 This town description generator is something special and will definitely help with your tabletop campaign.

 - Try My Town and Village Description Generator Today!

 I first started using AI for D&D back in 2019, fine-tuning GPT-2 to generate pretty convincing character backstories for Dungeons and Dragons and other tabletop RPGs.
 As I was working on it, OpenAI announced GPT-3.
 I signed up right away, explaining all the work I’d been doing with GPT-2.
 To my surprise, they accepted me!

 Being one of the first 1,000 people to access GPT-3, I set about creating a MUD-like of some sort.
 To do so, I began using GPT-3 to generate character backstories like I’d done with GPT-2 previously.
 The results were so much better!
 Week after week, I struggled to get a basic RPG game going that would be powered by the AI.